Steve McQueen: Early life

 Julia wrote to Claude when McQueen was 12, asking that he be returned to her again to live in Los Angeles, where she now lived with her second husband.
 By McQueen's own account, he and his new stepfather "locked horns immediately".
 McQueen recalls him being "a prime son of a bitch" who was not averse to beating both McQueen and Julia.
 McQueen began to rebel again and was sent back to live with Claude for a final time.
 At age 14, he left Claude's farm without saying goodbye and joined a circus for a short time.
 He drifted back to his mother and stepfather in Los Angeles, resuming his life as a gang member and petty criminal.
 He was caught stealing hubcaps by the police and handed over to his stepfather, who beat him severely and threw him down a flight of stairs.
 McQueen looked up at his stepfather and said, "You lay your stinking hands on me again and I swear I'll kill you."

 After this incident, McQueen's stepfather persuaded his mother to sign a court order saying that McQueen was incorrigible, remanding him to the California Junior Boys Republic in Chino Hills.
-Steve began to change and mature there, but was not popular with the other boys at first: "Say the boys had a chance once a month to load into a bus and go into town to see a movie.
+McQueen began to change and mature there, but he was not popular with the other boys at first: "Say the boys had a chance once a month to load into a bus and go into town to see a movie.
 And they lost out because one guy in the bungalow didn't get his work done right.
 Well, you can pretty well guess they're gonna have something to say about that.
 I paid my dues with the other fellows quite a few times.
 I got my lumps, no doubt about it.
 The other guys in the bungalow had ways of paying you back for interfering with their well-being."